 Next attach your control lines.
 These should be long enough for you to reach and use while you’re seated in your vessel.
 Once you’ve secured both the bungee and the control lines you can tighten the hose clamps and you’re good to go.

 Hopefully you now know a little bit more about kayak sailing and perhaps you’ve been inspired to either buy or make your own sail.
 Adding a sail to your kayak can definitely add a lot of fun and speed to your paddling trip and can be useful, especially if you’re fishing.

 As much fun as it can be, it’s also important to consider your safety on the water.
 It’s a good idea not to sail if the weather is bad, as a sudden gust could catch you and your sail by surprise.

 If you’ve found this interesting and you want your fellow paddlers to get involved, share this with them.
-And don’t forget to leave us a comment to tell about your kayak sailing expeditions.
+And don’t forget to leave us a comment to tell about your sailing kyak expeditions.